 Sybil Baker, L.C.S.W.

-Ms. Baker is a Licensed Clinical Social Worker and has nine years of experience as a Type 73 school social worker, ACES Counselor and Behavior Intervention Specialist in both public and charter schools in Chicago.
+Prior to joining CCR, Ms. Baker partnered with the team for five years as an implementation trainer for multiple Tier II interventions.
+She served as a Type 73 school social worker, ACES Counselor and Behavior Intervention Specialist in both public and charter schools in Chicago for nine years.

 Ms. Baker graduated from the University of Chicago’s School of Social Service Administration.
 She obtained a post-master’s Certificate in Advanced Practice in Schools from Loyola University Chicago, Family & School Partnership Program.